T&Cs – Relative Insight Ltd.

 4.5 The Customer shall not (unless otherwise allowed by law or the Agreement) attempt to copy, modify, duplicate, download, transmit or distribute any or part of the Software; attempt to reverse engineer, disassemble, or otherwise reduce to human-readable form any part of the Software; use the Services to provide Services to third party; or license, sell, or commercially exploit the Services to any third party except the Authorised Users.

-5.1 In consideration of the provision of the Services by the Supplier, the Customer shall pay the fees as set out in the Order Form within 30 days of an invoice being raised to a bank account nominated in writing by Relative Insight from time to time unless otherwise agreed by the parties.
+5.1 In consideration of the provision of the Services and the Professional Services by the Supplier, the Customer shall pay the fees for the Initial Subscription Term, in advance, as set out in the Order Form and within 30 days of an invoice being raised to a bank account nominated in writing by Relative Insight from time to time unless otherwise agreed by the parties.

 5.2 If the Customer fails to pay the Supplier any amount due, Relative Insight may, in its sole discretion, charge interest at a rate equal to the overdraft rate charged by Relative Insight’s commercial bank, or suspend all or part of the Services until payment has been made in full.